smehdi29/Kick-It-UIC/README.md

 We invite you to be a part of the KickIt community, where sports, community, and well-being converge.
 Download KickIt today and embark on a journey toward a healthier and more connected campus experience.

 Team Members: Syed Shaban, Syed Mehdi, Sadiq Fox, Oscar Franco

+#Instructions: Open Backend project in Intelij and click run on the main application.
+In VScode, open front end "my-app" and run npm start in the terminal.